The Executive Remuneration Review: India

-- The sweat equity issued to directors or employees is locked-in/non-transferable for a period of three years from the date of allotment; and
+- The sweat equity issued to directors or employees is locked in and non-transferable for a period of three years from the date of allotment.

 - The sweat equity shares are to be issued at a price determined by a registered valuer and justified under a valuation report addressed to the board of directors, with the gist and critical elements of the valuation report required to be shared with the shareholders at the general meeting convened for obtaining their approval.

-For a listed company, the SEBI (Issue of Sweat Equity) Regulations, 2002 (the Sweat Equity Regulations) govern grant of sweat equity to employees, directors and promoters.
+For a listed company, the SEBI (Issue of Sweat Equity) Regulations, 2002 (the Sweat Equity Regulations) govern the granting of sweat equity to employees, directors and promoters.